Sanstar Q4 net profit surges to ₹20.5 crore on margin expansion

 *this image is generated using AI for illustrative purposes only.

-Sanstar Limited has announced its audited standalone financial results for the quarter and year ended March 31, 2026.
-The company reported a net profit of 205M rupees for the fourth quarter, a significant rise compared to 55M rupees in the same quarter of the previous year.
-On an annual basis, net profit stood at Rs 34.45 crore, while revenue from operations for the year was Rs 784.63 crore, compared to Rs 957.45 crore in the previous year.
+Sanstar Limited has reported a significant surge in net profit for the fourth quarter of the financial year 2025-26, driven by improved operational performance and expanded capacity.
+The company posted a net profit of ₹20.49 crore for the quarter ended March 31, 2026, a sharp rise compared to ₹5.52 crore in the corresponding quarter of the previous year.
+For the full financial year, the net profit stood at ₹34.45 crore, while revenue from operations was recorded at ₹784.63 crore, down from ₹957.45 crore in the preceding year.

-The board meeting, held on May 23, 2026, approved the financial results, which received an unmodified opinion from statutory auditors M/s.
+The Board of Directors, at its meeting held on May 23, 2026, approved the standalone audited financial results.
+The results received an unmodified opinion from statutory auditors M/s.
 S.C.
 Bapna & Associates.
-The board also approved the appointment of M/s.
+Additionally, the board approved the appointment of M/s.
 Keyur J. Shah & Associates as Secretarial Auditors and M/s.
-Kamal M. Shah & Co. as Internal Auditors for the financial year 2026-27, subject to shareholder approval.
+Kamal M. Shah & Co. as Internal Auditors for FY26-27, subject to shareholder approval.

 Financial Performance Summary

-The table below presents the key financial metrics for Q4 and the full year, along with prior year comparatives.
+The table below outlines the key financial metrics for the quarter and the full year, compared with the prior year.

 Historical Stock Returns for Sanstar